Sexuality and love can be different things.

 When engaging in sexual activity

-- Get and give verbal consent.
+- Ask for consent and make sure you have it.
 Silence or someone saying “no” at any point is not consent.
 Continue to ask for consent when hooking up.

 - Use condoms.
 Condoms protect against STI’s and unwanted pregnancies.
 Don’t get burned by sex.